EllDy96/CarlGang/README.md

 For further detailes plese see [Homework1 branch](https://github.com/EllDy96/CarlGang/tree/Homework1).

 ## Homework two: Flanger plug-in in Juce
-Implementation of a Flanger filter with feedback designed in JUCE using Projucer for the audio-processor and the GUI implementation.
+Implementation of a Flanger plug-in with feedback designed in JUCE using Projucer for the audio-processor and the GUI implementation.
 For further detailes plese see [Homework2 branch](https://github.com/EllDy96/CarlGang/tree/Homework2).
 If you want to try our plug-in in any DAW you can dowload the [VST-3 file](https://github.com/EllDy96/CarlGang/blob/Homework2/Hw_2/Flanger/VST3/Flanger.vst3).
 ### Authores:
 Davide Lionetti, Giovanni Affattato, Luca Cataneo, Jonathan Rocco.